monkeytypegame/monkeytype/LANGUAGES.md

   ]
 }
 ```
-(I recommend that you familiarize yourself with JSON before implementing your langauge in Monkeytype.)
+(It is recommended that you familiarize yourselves with JSON before adding a language.)
 For the name varible put the name of your language.
 Left to right indicates how the language is written.
 If it is written left to right then put ```true``` otherwise put false.
 For bcp47 put your languages IETF language tag.
 (For more information about the IETF language tag refer to [here]("https://en.wikipedia.org/wiki/IETF_language_tag").)
 But you aren't done just yet.
 You need to add your language to the ```_groups.json``` and ```_list.json``` files.
 Add the name of the language to the ```_groups.json``` file like so:
 ```
 {